alienhard/notify/README.md

 1. Clone this project
 2. Download and install [SleekXMPP](https://github.com/fritzy/SleekXMPP)
 3. Download and install [Feedgenerator](http://pypi.python.org/pypi/feedgenerator)
 4. Optional: set up a web server to serve the RSS feeds.
-They are written to the `feeds/` directory.
+They are written to the path specified in notify.cfg (e.g., `feeds/`).

 ## Setup